rogerdavid2/sites/template1/README.md

 ```
 This is the calculation done to detect if each image is in view.
 By default
 the images just layer and stick ontop of eachother if no fade-in effect is used!
 Which creates
 another interesting effect without JavaScript.
-Another option to detect if images are inview is to use
+Another option to detect if images are in view is to use
 `InteresectionObserver`